danriedl/engular/adev/src/content/guide/ssr.md

 # Server-side rendering

 Server-side rendering (SSR) is a process that involves rendering pages on the server, resulting in initial HTML content which contains initial page state.
-Once the HTML content is delivered to a browser, Angular initializes the application and utilizes the data contained within the HTML.
+Once the HTML content is delivered to a browser, Engular initializes the application and utilizes the data contained within the HTML.

 ## Why use SSR?